Faculty

 1. Global transformation of rural society.

-I am interested in the mid-twentieth century global transformation of human society from family farms to industrial organizations, one of the most profound and rapid shifts in recorded human history.
+Broadly speaking, I am interested in the mid-twentieth century global transformation of human society from family farms to industrial organizations, one of the most profound and rapid shifts in social organization in recorded history.
 I study from a comparative perspective both how this transformation shaped social behavior/organization and how the preexisting organization of agrarian societies shaped this transformation.

 2. China’s rural revolution.

 My understanding of the above global transformation grows out of my research on China’s rural revolution, which spanned most of the twentieth century.
 My first book, Power over Property: The Political Economy of Communist Land Reform in China (University of Michigan Press, 2020), examines the patterns and practices of an egalitarian reallocation of property and power in over 500 village communities in a single county.
-The main finding of this book, based on the analysis of an original database of tens of thousands of events of property confiscation, violence, and redistribution (the CRRD-LR), is that the most important problem in rural China in the first half of the twentieth century was not economic inequality, but the breakdown of the political hierarchy.
+The main finding of this book, based on the analysis of an original database of tens of thousands of events of property confiscation, violence, and redistribution (the CRRD-LR), is that in rural China in the first half of the twentieth century relations to people (power) were more important than relations to economic resources (property).

 4. Quantitative history methods.

 As a member of the Lee-Campbell Research Group, my research uses large quantities of individual-level, historical demographic and economic data to reconstruct social processes from the bottom up.
-This bottom-up, inductive approach makes it possible to build new understandings and knowledge that can move beyond existing social theories based on top-down, deductive interpretations of the past.
+This bottom-up, inductive approach makes it possible to create new knowledge that can move beyond existing social theories based on top-down, deductive interpretations of the past.

 Courses at Hitotsubashi